Marinara13/Tigerhacks-2023/README.md

 4. Randomizing integers in C
 5. Using a github repository to collaborate

+We also talked to a mentor, Matthew Marlow, about streamlining the final
+project and how to submit it.
+Thanks, Matt!

 ### Things we struggled with and possible improvements

+We struggled with making multiple random integers at once, as well as using scanf
+while checking for valid input.
+We found ways to work around these issues,
+but there are likely better ones that we just don't know yet.

+Our organization is not that great, and in the future, it might be a better
+idea to have each function (or small group of functions) in its own file,
+rather than have each function in one or two files total.

+Using C was a challenge, and it helped us realize the convenience of object
+oriented languages.
+However, it was still fun and rewarding.